anquanscan/sec-tools/README.md

 [grepaddr](https://github.com/Zarcolio/grepaddr): Use grepaddr to extract (grep) different kinds of addresses from stdin like URLs (incl.
 IPv4 & IPv6), IP addresses & ranges (IPv4 & IPv6), e-mail addresses, MAC addresses.
 [wire-ios](https://github.com/wireapp/wire-ios): 📱 Wire for iOS (iPhone and iPad)
 [go-sarif](https://github.com/owenrumney/go-sarif): Go library for sarif - Static Analysis Results Interchange Format
 [ghostunnel](https://github.com/ghostunnel/ghostunnel): A simple SSL/TLS proxy with mutual authentication for securing non-TLS services
+[CTF-Script-And-Template-Thrift-Shop](https://github.com/OlivierLaflamme/CTF-Script-And-Template-Thrift-Shop): [180+ scripts]  There are a few genuine gems in there.
+And a lot of spaghetti code.
+Most of these scripts were for solving CTF's.
+If you googles something for a CTF and landed here look at the scripts they're all fairly malleable.
+Sorry  for the shitty naming conventions (not really).
+If you are a recruiter stop.
+I wont be able to rewrite half this shit in a formal interview ¯\_(ツ)_/¯